PW-Sat2/mission/sessions/1/index.md

 {% block goal %}
 Trying to find the satellite in orbit and trying to estimate TLE.
 In as simple as possible way: `PingTelecommand()` in SendLoop to establish a stable radio link, then `SendBeacon()` in SendLoop, to get more telemetry data.

 Additionally, the `ListFiles()` telecommand can be executted, if stable radio link was established.
-This telecommand may be executed on third or fourth session.
+This telecommand may be executed on second or third session.
 During the first session the radio link should be tested as accurate as possible.
-Then `current.telemetry` and `leop` files can be downloaded.
 {% endblock %}